ranfdev/website/content/how-i-manage-my-passwords.md

 I can't remember a different password for every website.
 So i decided to use a password manager.
-Instead of using a password manager that offers syncing across devices, i decided to use keepass xc, which stores the password database locally, encrypted.
+Instead of using a password manager that offers syncing across devices, i decided to use [keepass xc](https://keepassxc.org), which stores the password database locally, encrypted.
 While this is secure, i still needed to use the passwords on my phone.
-Fortunately, there is syncthing, a program to sync files across two or more devices, without relying on a central authority.
+Fortunately, there is [syncthing](https://syncthing.net), a program to sync files across two or more devices, without relying on a central authority.
 It is p2p and encrypted, so no one can steal your password database.
-On android i also install the keepass dx (also called keepass deluxe) to view my password database.
+On android i also installed the keepass dx (also called keepass deluxe) app to view my password database.

 ### Enabling two factor auth (2FA)